-How to make it the Bible the best book for kids!
+How to make the B-i-b-l-e the best book for kids!

 Poll a thousand Sunday school teachers and you’ll find a thousand teachers who want to pass on their love of the Bible to children.
 Each week, all across the planet, these teachers spend countless hours in preparation to introduce children to Scripture’s richness.
 That’s the indisputable truth!